constroy/tanX/README.md

 + SDL_mixer 1.2.12

 ## To DO
-+ complete the class tank
-+ complete the class terrain
++ complete the server features
 + add more kinds of terrain grids
-+ make the images more pretty (wait for someone to do)
 + add some sound effects (wait for someone to do)

 ## Futue Plan
-1. Client interface based on UDP
-2. Game server using UDP
-3. AI interface
+1. AI interface